Blubell26/giuliapacciotti.com/_posts/2025-10-28-not-scared-of-raising-my-son-outside-the-system.md

 ---
 layout: post
-title: I’m Not Scared of Raising My Son Without a System
+title: I’m Not Scared of Raising My Son Outside the System
 description: People ask if I’m scared raising my son without a system.
 I’m honestly scared of the alternative.
 On unschooling, self-direction, and what the system actually produces.
 date: 2025-10-28
 image: images/IMG_2612.jpeg